camtrees/camtrees.github.io/README.md

 # GitHub Pages

-This repository holds files required to build our CAMTREES Database Website
+This repository holds files required to build our CAMTREES Database Website.

 All pages use Jekyll and the 'Just the Docs' Jekyll template.